 - Third-party settlement organizations (e.g., PayPal) are responsible for third-party network transactions

-Prior to 2022, third-party settlement organizations only reported payments on 1099-K to the IRS if both of the following conditions were met:
+For calendar year 2022, third-party settlement organizations only report payments on 1099-K to the IRS if both of the following conditions were met:

 - The transactions exceed $20,000

 - The aggregate number of transactions exceed 200